Care

-But don't worry, removing a rust stain from a Carbon Steel Pan is easy, and it'll perform just as well (if not better) after you've removed the rust.
+As a general rule of thumb, rust and cookware aren't the best combination.
+That means it's totally normal to do a double take when you first see some appearing on your carbon steel pan.
+But don't worry: removing a rust stain from a carbon steel pan is easy, and it'll perform just as well (if not better) once you've removed the rust.

-It does takes a little more than dish soap and a sponge to clean rust, But, with a few tips you'll soon be able to not only clean rust, but prevent it from forming ever again.
-Here's how to get your Carbon Steel Cookware looking brand new.
+With a few tips you'll soon be able to not only clean rust, but prevent it from forming again.
+Here's how to get your carbon steel cookware looking brand new and rust-free.

 Why Does Carbon Steel Rust?

-Unlike Stainless Steel Cookware, Carbon Steel may rust when left in a moist environment for an extended period of time.
-This happens due to the presence of oxidizable iron in carbon steel’s alloy (which is what also causes Cast Iron to rust).
+Unlike other types of cookware like stainless steel, carbon steel may rust when left in a humid or moist environment for an extended period of time.
+This happens due to the presence of oxidizable iron in the alloy that forms carbon steel (which is what also causes unfinished cast iron to rust).

-The good news is that most Carbon Steel pan owners will only have to worry about their cookware rusting after it’s been exposed to water for an extended period of time (like after letting it soak in the sink, which we don't recommend).
-Extensive rust most commonly occurs after a cleaning.
+The good news is that most carbon steel pan owners will only have to worry about their cookware rusting after it’s been exposed to water for an extended period of time (like after letting it soak in the sink or putting it away before it's totally dry—both of which we don't recommend).

 Already have a rusted area on your pan?
 Don't panic yet—let’s get into how to remove it with just a little effort and elbow grease.

-There are a number of ways to remove rust from your Carbon Steel pan.
-Below are three of the most popular methods—follow along with our video or read on for step by step tips.
+There are a number of ways to remove rust from your carbon steel pan.
+Below are three of the most popular methods—follow along with our video above or read on for step by step tips.

 The Salt Scrub Method

-The least invasive rust removal method, this process uses coarse salt and oil to scour surface rust off of a pan.
+The least invasive rust removal method process uses coarse salt and oil to scour surface rust off of a pan.

 This method is most commonly used for a small to medium sized rust spot, but it also works on larger rust areas as well.

-1. Reseason the pan (unless the rust spot was minor, in which case you can clean, dry, and store the pan using the method mentioned above).
+- Reseason the pan (unless the rust spot was minor, in which case you can clean, dry, and store the pan using the "How to Prevent Rust" method mentioned below).

 The Scouring Method